How To Choose the Right Tooth Replacement Options

 For patients experiencing widespread tooth loss, dentures are one of the most common tooth replacement options.
 With a partial denture, patients can fill in gaps of missing teeth with a clip-on prosthetic.
 Full dentures, on the other hand, are a complete set of upper and bottom teeth that suction onto the patient’s gums.
 Traditionally, the gum-like base is made from acrylic.
 With flexible dentures, however, nylon or other more comfortable materials are used that often look and feel more like natural gums.
 Implant-supported dentures use four or more strategically placed implants to secure a full arch of teeth onto the gums.

-Check out what others are saying about our dental services on Yelp: Options For Replacing Missing Teeth in Roswell, GA.
+Check out what others are saying about our dental services on Google: Options For Replacing Missing Teeth in Roswell, GA.

 Conclusion